yukarpenko/vhlle/README.txt

  The latest version of the ROOT package is also available at http://root.cern.ch/ From commit f1dbe5a onwards, ROOT6 is required to compile the code.
+ As of commit 589b7cb , C++17 is required (because of calls to std::filesystem),
+ therefore make sure `root-config --cflags` retruns '-std=c++17' among the options.

  Optionally, to run Gluplot scripts provided in the program package one has to install Gnuplot and awk (gawk).